A Functional Limit Theorem for Limit Order Books with State Dependent Price Dynamics: Introduction

 \subsection{The main result}

 We prove below that our LOB model converges to a continuous time limit if the order arrival rates tend to infinity and the impact of an individual order arrival on the book as well as the tick size tends to zero in a particular way.
 In order to make the convergence concept precise, and to state the main result, we need to introduce further notation.
+For $m\in (-\infty,\infty)$, we denote by $(H^{m},\|\cdot\|_m)$ the space of Bessel potentials equipped with the usual Sobolev norm and inner product.
+Set